awslabs/data-on-eks/website/docs/gen-ai/inference/Neuron/vllm-ray-inf2.md

 ### Performance Benchmarking Metrics

 You can find the results of the benchmarking script  under `vllm_bench_results` directory in the `llmperf` directory.
 The results are stored in folders following a date-time naming convention.
-New folders are created everytime the benchmarking script is executed.
+New folders are created every time the benchmarking script is executed.

 You will find that the results for every execution of the benchmarking script comprise of 2 files in the format below: